 Whether it’s a love for donuts, black cats or having coffee with friends, there are many common themes you can use to connect with a global audience.
 As long as the message, and feelings related to the message, are universal, the same campaign can be used to connect with audiences globally—with a bit of localization, of course.

-If you need help with localizing your multilingual digital marketing campaigns, reach out to our team for help.
+If you need help with localizing your multilingual digital marketing campaigns, reach out to our team to discuss how VeraContent’s marketing translation services can benefit your business.
 Get in touch to find out whether you qualify for a free content consultation.